EVERYTHING YOU NEED TO KNOW ABOUT THE TERPENE HUMULENE: THE ULTIMATE GUIDE

 While the terpene humulene isn’t typically dominant in most strains, it’s often present in moderate amounts.
 As a result, humulene frequently appears in hemp and cannabis strains with a spicy, earthy, or floral scent.
 It contributes to this scented bouquet by blending with stronger terpenes.

 Don’t dismiss humulene, however, just because it appears in smaller amounts and receives less attention than some of the other primary terpenes.
 Instead, it likely contributes to the “entourage effect.”
 This is the theory proposed by leading cannabis experts that the hundreds of compounds in the various forms of the plant work together synergistically to enhance one another.

 In the following article, we’ll introduce you to humulene and explain what scientists think could be its major effects.
 This is part of the Absolute Nature CBD series on terpenes in hemp and cannabis; be sure to check that article for a complete introduction to the subject and a list of other terpene articles.

 Humulene, also known as α-humulene is a naturally occurring monocyclic sesquiterpene (C15H24).
-Found in plats like Hops, Sage & many flowers.
+It’s found in plats like hops, sage and many flowers.

 What is the terpene humulene, and where is it found in nature?

 Humulene is named for hops, which has the Latin name Humulus lupulus.
 Scientists first isolated humulene from the essential oil of this plant.
 Hops essential oil contains as much as 40% humulene.

 Technically speaking, humulene is a monocyclic sesquiterpene, scientifically known as α-humulene.
 It’s closely chemically related to Beta-caryophyllene.
 The two chemicals are an isomer of one another: both compounds contain the same number of atoms of each element, but they’re arranged differently.
 Both terpenes frequently appear together in nature, too.